emlynazuma/yt8m-dataset/README.md

 Run `python preprocessing.py` to

-1. select videos which has caption.
+1. filter videos which has captions.

 2. combine yt label.